AceDataCloud/OpenAIAPI/docs/openai_images_generations_api_integration_guide.md

 <p><img src="https://cdn.acedata.cloud/o4pvvx.png" width="500" class="m-auto"></p>

-With the same operation as above, simply changing the image size to `1792 * 1024`, we can obtain the image shown below:
+With the same operation as above, simply set the image size to `1792 * 1024`, and you can obtain the image shown below:

 ![](https://cdn.acedata.cloud/4pilae.png)